 He used new realism and impression of volume to define figures, as well as linear perspective to define space in his more contemplative art.
 Fra Angelico is best known for the frecoes he painted after 1436 in the Dominican friary of San Marco in Florence, whose rebuilding was supported by Cosimo de Medici.

 But also in the 1430s Angelico painted one of the most inspired works of the Florentine Renaissance, The Annunciation, an altarpiece significantly superior to his two other paintings on the same subject.
 It shows the Garden of Eden with Adam and Eve being driven out by the Angel yet also under the sway of the radiant messenger and pure maiden who are portrayed in the space of a Renaissance-style portico.
 The predella, or strip of scenes below the altarpiece, underpins The Annunciation and is skilfully divided into stories of the Virgin Mary, naturalistically portrayed—especially the Visitation, which has a realistic panorama.
 He painted this work for the monastery of San Domenico in Fiesole, near Florence.

 This beautiful panel is an exact copy of Fra Angelico’s original predella, down to the scroll tooling on the gilt separator pillars and the polychrome architrave above.
-The Annunciation and predella now hangs in the Prado, Madrid (on right).
+The Annunciation and predella now hangs in the Prado, Madrid.